appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 ### Events time

-In Mirabelle, **all** streams use the events time as a wall clock.
-All side effects (without exception), like flushing windows, will be triggered based on events time.
+In Mirabelle, **all** streams use the events' time as a wall clock.
+All side effects (without exception), like flushing windows, will be triggered based on events' time.

 It means the same events, in the same order, will **always** produce the same result.
 It's easy for users to [write unit tests on streams](/howto/tests/) and to reason about streams thanks to this feature.